-#CommitToAct supports NGOs in pushing their local and national governments to make clear, meaningful, and specific commitments for road safety actions at policy, implementation, or enforcement level, and then to track and highlight these commitments.
-These commitments can be big or small but what matters is that they are acted on.
+#CommitToAct supports NGOs in pushing their local and national governments to make clear, meaningful, and specific commitments for road safety actions at policy, implementation, and enforcement levels, and then to track and highlight these commitments.
+These commitments can be big or small, but what matters is that they are acted on.

 Commit to road safety actions

 #CommitToAct brings together several elements.
 Click on each item to find out more.

 - People’s Survey: Take the People’s Survey.
 The survey will collect the experiences and impact of road crashes as seen from the eyes of citizens around the world, to show decision makers why they must #CommitToAct.
 Take the survey and encourage your friends, family, and everyone you know to complete it too.
 Your voice can change the world!
 You can currently access the survey in three languages, with others to be added.

 - People’s Declaration: Sign the declaration, based on the NGO declaration handed to the Government of Sweden at the Global Meeting, to demand that government leaders around the world COMMIT to putting people first and ACT to save lives on roads worldwide through evidence-based best practices.
 Available in: